GSA/digitalgov.gov/content/post/2017-05-26-from-launch-to-landing-how-nasa-took-control-of-its-https-mission.md

 date: 2017-05-26 12:00:50 -0400
 title: 'From Launch to Landing\: How NASA Took Control of Its HTTPS Mission'
-summary: '18F Editor’snote\: This is a guest post by Karim Said of NASA.
-Karim was instrumental in NASA’ssuccessful HTTPS and HSTS migration, and we&rsquo;re happy to help Karim share the lessons NASA learned from that process.
+summary: '18F Editor’s note\: This is a guest post by Karim Said of NASA.
+Karim was instrumental in NASA’s successful HTTPS and HSTS migration, and we&rsquo;re happy to help Karim share the lessons NASA learned from that process.
 In 2015, the White House Office of Management and Budget released M-15-13, a &ldquo;Policy to Require Secure Connections'
 authors: [karim-said]
 categories:
   - Managing Digital